+Our Financial

+Performance in 2023

 Our Responsible and

-Our Financial

 Sustainable

 Additionally, Gineladius, a ROVI Group subsidiary, signed an investment agreement with Cells IA Technologies, S.L., a pioneering company in the development of artificial intelligence (AI)-assisted diagnostic solutions in the pathological anatomy field.
 Pathological anatomy, an essential medical specialty in the diagnosis and staging of many diseases, is set to become one the disciplines with the greatest transformative potential due to the new digital technologies.
 This agreement with Cells IA represents an opportunity for ROVI in relaton with its goal to help improve healthcare by developing artificial intelligence solutions.